 As a result, Guitar Tricks certainly has a head start on its competition in a couple of different ways.
 Firstly, they have had years of testing, developing and upgrading their approach to online learning, ensuring their teaching methods work for their students.
 Secondly, they have been able to build up a huge amount of content and resources in that time.
 With over 11,000 videos on their database, as well as 900+ songs and counting, Guitar Tricks has the most content of all these sites.
 Unlike some of their contemporaries, a lot of this content is also aimed at intermediate and advanced players, making Guitar Tricks one of the best sites for players with experience who are looking to improve their ability.

-Guitar Tricks: Save 50% off your first month (opens in new tab)
+Guitar Tricks: Get your first month for just $1

-Enjoy your first month of Guitar Tricks for half price using the exclusive Guitar World code GW50MONTH at checkout.
+Enjoy your first month of Guitar Tricks for a single buck at this link and start improving your playing for less than a cup of coffee.
 Guitar Tricks features plenty of great content for beginners, but really shines when it comes to intermediate and pro players, with over 11,000 videos across the site.

 Guitar Tricks review: How does Guitar Tricks work?